eNMS-automation/eNMS/docs/advanced/rest_api.rst

 - initiate a device inventory bulk import or export
 - start a subset of the functionalities that are otherwise available in the admin panel.

-This ReST API allows other/external automation entities to invoke eNMS functions remotely/programmatically.
+This REST API allows other/external automation entities to invoke eNMS functions remotely/programmatically.
 In this way, eNMS can be integrated into a larger automation solution.

-Expected ReST API Headers:
+Expected REST API Headers:

 - Accept:"application/json"
 - Content-Type:"application/json"